symfony/symfony/UPGRADE-4.0.md

  * Extending `ConstraintValidatorFactory` is not supported anymore.

+ * Passing an array of validators or validator aliases as the second argument of `ConstraintValidatorFactory::__construct()` has been removed.
+   Use the service locator instead.

  * Class parameters related to routing have been removed
     * router.options.generator_class
     * router.options.generator_base_class